 "When we met him, he was the most prepared of any candidate that I have brought in on an interview in any sport," Jurich noted upon hiring McDonnell in the summer of 2006.
 "Recommendations for him came from across the country about his ability to recruit and handle student-athletes."

-In McDonnell's seven seasons as head coach, Louisville ranks ninth nationally in wins with 309, including a school-record 51 wins in 2013.
-During the seven-year span, the Cardinals have produced 15 All-Americans, 54 all-conference selections, five conference Pitcher of the Year winners and a pair of conference Player of the Year winners, while 33 Louisville players have signed professional contracts after being selected in the Major League Baseball First-Year Player Draft.
+In McDonnell's eight seasons as head coach, Louisville ranks seventh nationally in wins with 359, including a school-record 51 wins in 2013.
+During the eight-year span, the Cardinals have produced 18 All-Americans, 61 all-conference selections, five conference Pitcher of the Year winners and three conference Player of the Year winners, while 40 Louisville players have signed professional contracts after being selected in the Major League Baseball First-Year Player Draft.

 The Cardinals closed the season ranked as highly as No. 8 in the final set of national rankings.
 Led by one of the nation's best pitching staffs, Louisville closed the season fifth in the NCAA in ERA at 2.52 and first in strikeouts per nine innings at 9.6.
 Offensively, the Cardinals were second in the nation in stolen bases with 150, just three shy of matching the school record of 153 set during the 2007 CWS season.
 Louisville also led the nation in hit-by-pitch with 129.

-Individually, righthanded pitchers Nick Burdi and Jeff Thompson earned All-America honors from multiple organizations to become the 14th and 15th players respectively at Louisville to be honored among the nation's best.
+Individually, Burdi and righty pitcher Jeff Thompson earned All-America honors from multiple organizations to become the 14th and 15th players respectively at Louisville to be honored among the nation's best.
 Burdi garnered All-America honors from Perfect Game (First Team) and the NCBWA (Second Team), while Thompson was named Louisville Slugger Second Team All-America by College Baseball newspaper, Third Team All-America by Perfect Game and Third Team All-America by NCBWA.
-Two more righty pitchers, Kyle Funkhouser and Anthony Kidston, were named Louisville Slugger Freshman All-Americans by Collegiate Baseball newspaper.
+Two more righty pitchers, Funkhouser and Anthony Kidston, were named Louisville Slugger Freshman All-Americans by Collegiate Baseball newspaper.

 Continuing another trend since McDonnell's arrival, Louisville was well represented in the Major League Baseball First-Year Player Draft in 2013 as seven Cardinals were selected during the three-day event.
-Righthander Dace Kime was taken 79th overall by the Cleveland Indians in the third round of the 40-round draft, Thompson was selected 94th overall in the third round by the Detroit Tigers and Young was taken 218th overall in the seventh round by the Tampa Bay Rays to close day two.
-Johnson was taken in the 11th Round (322nd overall) by the Miami Marlins, Green was selected in the 11th Round (336th overall) by the Detroit Tigers, lefty Cody Ege was taken in the 15th Round (460th overall) by the Texas Rangers and Engel was selected in the 19th Round (573rd overall) by the Chicago White Sox.
+Righthander Dace Kime was taken 79th overall by the Cleveland Indians in the third round of the 40-round draft, Thompson was selected 94th overall in the third round by the Detroit Tigers and Young was taken in the seventh round by the Tampa Bay Rays to close day two.
+Johnson was taken in the 11th Round by the Miami Marlins, Green was selected in the 11th Round by the Detroit Tigers, lefty Cody Ege was taken in the 15th Round by the Texas Rangers and Engel was selected in the 19th Round by the Chicago White Sox.

 Following the season, Louisville had a trio of right-handed pitchers in Matt Koch, Self and Amlung selected during the 2012 MLB First-Year Player Draft.
 Koch was selected 107th overall by the New York Mets in the third round of the 40-round, three-day draft.
 He was followed by Self, who was taken 294th overall in the ninth round by the Washington Nationals, and Amlung, who was selected 374th overall in the 12th round by the Chicago Cubs.